wbeatty/spotifyStats/README.md

 # Spotify Stats

-A React application that visualizes your Spotify listening statistics, built with Vite and TypeScript.
+A basic React application that visualizes your Spotify listening statistics, built with Vite and TypeScript.
+A result of me playing around with Gemini 3 Pro.

 ## Features